xatkit-bot-platform/xatkit/README.md

 Your local version of Xatkit is built in the `build` directory, you can install it and run the Greetings bot by following [these instructions](https://github.com/xatkit-bot-platform/xatkit#quick-start).

-**Note**: the `git submodule` command will initialize Xatkit submodules with the latest releases of Xatkit.
+**Note**: the `git submodule` command will initialize Xatkit submodules with the latest stable version of Xatkit.
 If you want to use the latest development version, or if you need advanced configuration in your build you can check [this detailed article from our wiki](https://github.com/xatkit-bot-platform/xatkit/wiki/Build-Xatkit).

 ## Troubleshooting